mihonapp/website/website/src/docs/guides/local-source/index.md

 Supported chapter formats are folders with pictures inside (such as `.jpg`, `.png`, etc) or archive files (`ZIP`/`CBZ`, `RAR`/`CBR`, and `EPUB`).
 But expect better performance with directories and `ZIP`/`CBZ`.

 Note that a single folder or archive file is treated as a single chapter.
-For example, Tachiyomi will not automatically split an `EPUB` file containing multiple chapters into separate chapters within the app.
+For example, Mihon will not automatically split an `EPUB` file containing multiple chapters into separate chapters within the app.

 ### Folder structure

-Tachiyomi requires a specific folder structure for local series to be correctly processed.
+Mihon requires a specific folder structure for local series to be correctly processed.
 Local series will be read from the `local` folder.
 Each series must have a `Series` folder and a `Chapter` folder.
 Images will then go into the chapter folder.